Arizona Republic -- Saturday, September 1, 2001

 But there is only so much our discoveries can do.

-The church wanted to find the graves of children who died during the 1918 flu epidemic, but the high-tech radar equipment wasn't able to see through the soil's high clay content.
+The congregation church wanted to find the graves of children who died during the 1918 flu epidemic, but the high-tech radar equipment wasn't able to see through the soil's high clay content.

 But the fruitless search provides us with a good lesson: No matter how much we'd like to solve every mystery and invent every cure, there are unknowns in our lives that are just supposed to remain unknowns.